intissarMez/wakanda-studio/display-data-in-webapp.md

-# Display the list of your data in your web app via AngularJS
+# Display your data in your web app via AngularJS

 Wakanda's client connector Angular-Wakanda provides a full integration of the backend to the frontend.